I have some carpentry experience and am very excited about timber framing. What's a good way to grow my knowledge and ability to timber frame?

 These are located throughout the U.S. We offer three to six of them per year, hosted by someone who lives in the region.
 They are one- or two-day affairs at minimal cost.
 At a regional meeting, you can talk with practicing timber framers, building a network.
 You can also attend short topic-based seminars like compound joinery, hewing, historical preservation, and so on.
 Sometimes there are tool swaps or tours.
 Fun elements include tricky games to play with hammers or mallets, and someone may bring out a guitar.
 The food is pretty good.

 Guild community building projects are a massive multi-person effort to create a timber-framed building structure for a non-profit organization.
-They've been all over the U.S. and in quite a few other countries.
+They've been all over the United States and in quite a few other countries.
 The projects are part-volunteer and part-paid workshop.
 You'll get to know more about the town where the project goes up, with lodging and food handled by the townspeople.
 Sometimes tours are offered.
 It's a highly rewarding way to learn by doing, with plenty of opportunity to increase your skills.
 Even more, the collaboration you'll enjoy with other, more seasoned volunteers takes you way past networking.
 Projects can last for a few weeks or well over a month.
 Some are multi-part and span years.

 At our yearly conference, there are close to 40 or so in-depth sessions, demos, roundtables, and other opportunities to learn.
 Pre-conference workshops allow a full day or two to really dig into an aspect of timber framing—engineering, business, Japanese timber framing, and stairbuilding are some topics of recent pre-con workshops.
 Friends from regional meetings or projects are likely to be there, and long-standing conference features like joint busting, the trade show, bookstore, Friday member slide show, children's workshop, and benefit auction will pique your interest.